Sirota's Three-Factor Theory

 High enthusiasm at work usually means great results.

 But have you noticed how people often start new jobs eager to contribute, and then gradually lose that motivation?

 Unfortunately, this is common.
-And it can lead to serious problems for managers, as they struggle to motivate frustrated, indifferent, uncooperative, and unproductive team members.
-Close supervision, motivational speeches, reward programs, progressive discipline, and department transfers – these are all part of the manager's toolbox.
-However, these strategies are often not effective.
+And it can lead to serious problems for managers, as they struggle to motivate frustrated, indifferent, uncooperative, or unproductive team members.

 Sirota's Three-Factor Theory of Human Motivation in the Workplace is based on three fundamental principles:

 - The organization's goals are not in conflict with the workers' goals.

 - Workers have basic needs that organizations should try to meet.